Hotell/conf-talks/react-ts-component-patterns/src/app/hooks/finish/05-hoc.md

 ## HoC two (extend)

-We can extend our behaviour with new one
+We can extend our behavior with new one

 ```ts